Q. Should I travel with cash?

 A: Yes, and you need to have your doctor fill out the Immunization Form so that you can mail it to the Graduate Center.

-A: Yes, everyone enrolled at NYU-Poly, including part-time students, must get vaccinated and submit the Immunization Form whether they are living on campus or not.
+A: Yes, everyone enrolled at NYU School of Engineering, including part-time students, must get vaccinated and submit the Immunization Form whether they are living on campus or not.

 A: It is highly recommended that in addition to getting vaccinated you undergo a physical exam, though it is not required.